 Change this by challenging your critical voice.
 If the voice tells you that people won’t like you, remind yourself of times where people did indeed like you.

-This advice is relevant if you want to be approached in a dating or flirting context.
+This part is relevant if you want to be approached in a dating or flirting context.

-The earlier advice in this guide is true here as well, and here are some additional advice specifically for being approached more.
+The advice you’ve received so far in this guide is relevant here as well.
+Here are some additional advice specifically for being approached more.

 1. Keep eye contact and smile